Equine Therapy & Horsemanship at Beartooth Mt. Ascent

-Our Beartooth MT Ascent Program develops the minds, bodies, and souls of troubled young men through active involvement in learning to observe, listen and then communicate with horses.
-At Our Ranch horses and good horsemanship are an essential reality in the full life cycle and care of our large Angus cattle herd.
-From birth to the selling of yearling steers, Beartooth MT Ascent students assist in the working of cattle with the aid of the horse in the traditional cowboy spirit.
+Wyoming’s Beartooth Mt.
+Ascent Program was created to develop the minds, bodies, and souls of the troubled young men in our care.
+Through active involvement in the program, they’ll learn to observe, listen, and communicate with the horses they’ll be working with.
+At our ranch, horses and good horsemanship are an essential reality in the life cycle and care of our large herd of Angus cattle.
+From their birth, to the selling of yearling steers, Beartooth MT Ascent students will assist in the working of the cattle with the aid of their horses and a traditional cowboy spirit.

 What is Natural Horsemanship?

 This philosophy of working with horses by appealing to their herd instincts.
 It involves communication techniques derived from wild horse observation in order to build a partnership that closely resembles the relationships that exist between horses.
 It’s based on a genuine respect and love for horses, and a want to understand horse nature and psychology.